The Distinguished Gentleman: Production

 Eddie Murphy appeared in this Disney-produced film after a string of Paramount Pictures star vehicles.
-Bernie Weinraub, film reviewer for The New York Times, offered his opinion that Murphy wished to "move beyond the tepid material" he had been given by Paramount.
+Bernard Weinraub, film reviewer for The New York Times, offered his opinion that Murphy wished to "move beyond the tepid material" he had been given by Paramount.
 Writer and producer Marty Kaplan said of Murphy's involvement "I feel like I've come close to winning the jackpot".

 The film was shot at various locations in Washington, D.C.; Los Angeles; Harrisburg, Pennsylvania; Maryland, and Pasadena, California.

-Later director Jonathan Lynn said: "It was the unlikely combination of Eddie Murphy and politics that drew me to it.
+Director Jonathan Lynn later said: "It was the unlikely combination of Eddie Murphy and politics that drew me to it.
 The script was by a Washington insider, Marty Kaplan, who had been Vice President Mondale's speech writer.
 I loved working with Eddie, whom I had admired since 48 Hours and Trading Places.
 He was a superbly inventive comedy actor, and a delight to work with."

 Reception

 Box office

 The Distinguished Gentleman was released in December 1992 and went on to gross approximately $47 million in the United States and Canada.
 Internationally, the film grossed $39 million for a worldwide total of $86 million.

+In an interview in 1996, Eddie Murphy said that the movie did not work like his previous movies because "it appeals to a different audience".

 Critical response

 Critical reaction to the movie however was mostly negative.
-Roger Ebert of the Chicago Sun-Times liked the premise and what it had going for it, but criticized it for its "slow pacing", despite it being a screwball comedy.
+Roger Ebert of the Chicago Sun-Times liked the premise and what it had going for it, but criticized it for its "slow pacing", despite its being a screwball comedy.
 Owen Gleiberman of Entertainment Weekly called it "a sterile, joyless comedy, photographed in ugly, made-for-video close-up and featuring a farce plot so laborious it suggests John Landis on a bad day".
 On review aggregation website Rotten Tomatoes, the film holds an approval rating of 13%, based on 16 reviews, and an average rating of 4.03/10.

 The movie won the feature film Environmental Media Award in 1993, and in 2001 the Political Film Society gave the film its special award of the year.

 Legacy

-In 2023, Susan Estrich, ex-wife of the film's writer Marty Kaplan, argued in a column that life imitated art and drew parallels between the film's plot and the election of George Santos to Congress.
+In November 2023, the film's co-writer Marty Kaplan argued in a Politico column that life imitated art, drawing parallels between the film's plot and the election of George Santos to Congress.